GandhiCloudLab/mcm-monitoring-usecase-notification/readme.md

-# MCM Monitoring usecase - Notification messages are not received
+# MCM Monitoring use case - Notification messages are not received

 This document explains about how  SRE  is going to analyze, and resolve an Incident, using MCM monitoring.

 <img src="images/20-notification-1.png">

-## Usecase
+## Use case

 The Wealthcare application users are `not receiving, Notification messages` for the operation that they are doing at Wealthcare.